pciongoli/ru-challenge-1-code-refractor/README.md

 # First code refractor challenge

 ## Purpose of this project
+* AS A marketing agency
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

 * The purpose of this project was to refract an existing/functional website in order to make sure that it is optomized for search engines

 * include and follow all accessibility standards.